-Timeframe, Unit 1 Timeframe, Unit 2

-Present - Aug 2008 Present-Sep 2007

-Sep 2008-Nov 2008 Sep 2007-Nov 2007

-Jan 2009-May 2009 Feb 2008-May 2008

-2009 2008

-Present - Aug 2008 Sep 2008-Nov 2008 Jan 2009-May 2009
+Table B-1.
+Preliminary / Estimated Project Timeline Milestone Timeframe, Unit 1 Timeframe, Unit 2 Design & construct RSGs Present - Aug 2008 Present-Sep 2007 Transport & deliver RSGs to DCPP Sep 2008-Nov 2008 Sep 2007-Nov 2007 OSG removal & RSG installation Jan 2009-May 2009 Feb 2008-May 2008 OSGs into storage 2009 2008 Source: PG&E. 2004a.

 A heavy-load ship would be used to transport the replacement steam generators from the manufacturer's port to a southern California port, either the Port of Long Beach or the Port of San Pedro.
 Traditional shipping methods would be used in compliance with applicable regulations such as: federal Title 33, which regulates Navigation and Navigable Waterways and includes the International Navigational Rules Act of 1977 (33 CFR 80-82), the Inland Navigation Rules Act of 1980 (33 CFR 84-90), and the Maritime Transportation Security Act; the California Harbors and Navigation Code, and the Port San Luis Harbor District Code of Ordinances.
-At the California port, the RSGs would be offloaded onto one or two barges and shipped to Port San Luis.
+At the California port, the RSGs would be offloaded onto one or two barges (2 or 4 steam generators per barge) and shipped to Port San Luis.

 Transporting the RSGs from the manufacturer to DCPP would require two separate shipments, each with four RSGs.
 Each shipment would supply the RSGs for one reactor unit at DCPP.
 The shipment for Unit 2 is expected to occur between September and November 2007, while shipment for Unit 1 would occur between September and November 2008.
-Transport of the RSGs from the southern California port to DCPP would most likely occur between September and November to avoid the peak tourist season during the summer months, and the stormy weather that typically occurs during the winter months.
+Transport of the RSGs from the southern California port to DCPP would most likely occur between September and November and November to occur at the end of the peak tourist season in order to avoid the height of the peak tourist season during the summer months, and the stormy weather that typically occurs during the winter months.
 Depending on the location of the selected manufacturer, it is expected to take four to six weeks to transport the RSGs from the manufacturer to a southern California port.
 Transport from the southern California port to Port San Luis is expected to take approximately two days.